Gaurav14cs17/Reparameterization-Denoising/README.md

 ## **3. Notes on Implementation**

-This project was completed some time ago, and I am now organizing and sharing it.
-At the time of implementation, the original paper had not yet been officially published (it was only available on arXiv).
-Some details in the paper were unclear, so certain parts of the implementation were based on educated guesses, including:

 ### **(1) MFA Module Downsampling Method**
 - The paper does not specify whether the MFA module uses **Haar wavelet transform** or **convolution** for downsampling.
 - It also does not explain how the number of channels changes (only mentioning that the MFA width is **1/4 of the model**).